ppy/osu-wiki/news/2019/2019-11-12-project-loved-week-of-november-10th.md

 124 BPM, 1:24 | 2.14★ – 7.77★\
 *description written by ::Wesley::{ user=2407265 }*

 This mapset really is something.
 Spectator and everyone else who participated are already quite known in the osu!catch mapping community.
-Spectator himself made a few difficulties mimicking ::Drafura::{ user=326099 } and [Starrodkirby86](https://osu.ppy.sh/users/410)'s mapping styles, and yet another one with his own style.
+Spectator himself made a few difficulties mimicking ::Drafura::{ user=326099 } and ::Starrodkirby86::{ user=410 }'s mapping styles, and yet another one with his own style.

 Every difficulty in this mapset has a very unique feeling to it.
 Not one of the difficulties plays the same—everyone did their own thing whether it is low or high approach rate, low or high circle size (or even both!)—it really has everything.
 Try it out and see for yourself!